2023 Potsdam far-right meeting

-On 25 November 2023, a group of right-wing extremists met at the Adlon Mansion on Lake Lehnitz in Potsdam, Germany.
+On 25 November 2023, a group of mostly right-wing extremists met at the Adlon Mansion on Lake Lehnitz in Potsdam, Germany.
 At the event, Austrian activist Martin Sellner presented a plan for the deportation (called "remigration" by Sellner) of certain parts of the German populace, namely asylum seekers, foreigners with a residence permit, and "non-assimilated" German citizens.
-The meeting was attended by members of the German right-wing populist party AfD, the mainstream centre-right party Christian Democratic Union (CDU), the Werteunion (a German conservative political association), and the far-right Identitarian movement, among others.
+The meeting was attended by members of the German right-wing populist party the Alternative for Germany (AfD), the mainstream centre-right party Christian Democratic Union (CDU), the Werteunion (a German conservative political association), and the far-right Identitarian movement, among others.
 The meeting was exposed by the investigative journalism organization Correctiv, which published its findings on 10 January 2024.

 Both the revelations regarding the content of the meeting and the networking between the AfD and other right-wing extremists led to a broad wave of outrage and horror among numerous representatives from German politics, business, and culture; in many German cities, tens of thousands of people protested against the plans discussed at the meeting.
 What followed was a debate about a possible ban of the AfD and party expulsions of members of the CDU that attended the meeting.

 Some participants of the Potsdam meeting mounted lawsuits against the report.
 In February 2024, Ulrich Vosgerau achieved a partial success, with a court deciding in his favour in one of three points, which however did not concern the core statements of the report.
 In January 2025, two new legal challenges were launched by participants.

 Meeting

 Gernot Mörig and Hans-Christian Limmer, of whom Limmer was not present, had invited the guests.
-Mörig was a former leader of the "Freibund", a German youth association associated with the German alt-right movement, before heading the German Patriotic Youth (Heimattreue Deutsche Jugend; HDJ), a far-right and neo-nazi association.
+Mörig was a former leader of the "Freibund", a German youth association associated with the German alt-right movement, before heading the German Patriotic Youth (Heimattreue Deutsche Jugend; HDJ), a far-right and neo-Nazi association.
 Limmer is a former advisor of the Roland Berger consulting firm, who is best known for the 2002 takeover of the BackWerk bakery chain and his investments in the system catering companies Hans im Glück and Pottsalat.
 The invitation to the meeting announced a "Masterplan" and a speech by Martin Sellner.
 Participants were also required to donate at least €5,000.
 The meeting was supposed to stay secret, but Correctiv was able to get a copy of the invitation.
 With the aid of anonymous sources as well as video footage from inside the hotel, Correctiv successfully reconstructed the contents of the meeting.

 According to Correctiv, the 22 attendees included the following people: